Arias800/mangareader.koplugin/README.md

-# WLN Reader
+# Manga Reader

-WLN Reader is a bare-bones Web and Light novels searcher and downloader for KOReader.
+**This is a working progress addon.**

-  - Search for releases from wlnupdates.com
+Manga Reader is a bare-bones manga reader for KOReader.

-  - Get links and query epubs to epub.press
+  - Get content from various legal services.
-  - Magic
+  - No download needed

-# W-I-P (to do)
+# Know issue

-  - Detect "fake" links (usually pages with wordpress) that require another link redirect
+- Crash on previous page.
-  - Maybe more detailed novel page
+- Add missing functionalities for services.